6 Types of Espresso Drinks and How to Make Them

 ESPRESSO + HOT WATER

 An Americano is a nice option if you want the bold, complex flavor of espresso but the volume of a drip coffee.
-It also doesn't require a steam wand if your espresso machine doesn’t have one.
+It also doesn't require a steam wand, which is handy if your espresso machine doesn’t have one.

 Start bringing a pot of water to a boil.
 Many Americanos consist of about 2 or 3 parts water and 1 part espresso, but it’s a matter of personal preference.
 Make the espresso while the water is heating.

-Pull one, two or even three shots of espresso (step-by-step instructions on slide 1).
+Pull one, two or even three shots of espresso (see step-by-step instructions in the Espresso tab).
 Many Americanos are made with two shots.
 Add the water to the espresso and you’re done.